Cohomology of arithmetic groups

 The cohomology of arithmetic groups is an important mathematical topic, that lies at the intersection of a number of mathematical fields.
 In particular, these cohomology groups are algebro-topological invariants, but the information they contain is of deep number-theoretic significance.
 To study them, mathematicians draw from such diverse fields as algebraic topology, harmonic and complex analysis, and number theory.
 Our goal is to give students and early career researchers an introduction to these ideas, and to foster future research.

-The Masterclass will consist of two lecture series by Andy Putman and Harald Grobner, as well as a few contributed talks about current research.
+The Masterclass will consist of a lecture series by Andy Putman as well as a few contributed talks about current research.

 Andy Putman (Notre Dame)